 Each InsideTracker test is specifically built and balanced to paint a well-rounded picture of health and wellness.
 This precise architecture is what makes even our most minimalist tests a powerful tool for making meaningful changes towards a healthier life.

-With 42 biomarkers (and over 20 not found on any other InsideTracker test), the Ultimate test is far and away our most comprehensive, making it the ideal candidate for this special tune-up.
-Here are a few Ultimate-exclusive biomarkers -- and what makes them so special.
+With 43 biomarkers, the InsideTracker Ultimate test is far and away our most comprehensive test (it has over 20 not found on any other InsideTracker test), making it the ideal candidate for this special tune-up.
+Here are a few Ultimate-exclusive biomarkers—and what makes them so special.

 Because magnesium is so essential for a wide range of biological processes, the benefits of optimal intake can vary greatly.
 First, multiple studies have found that optimal magnesium levels can help to increase testosterone levels.
 This can, in turn, positively influence lean muscle mass, strength, and sex drive in both men and women.
 So if you’ve been feeling weak or like you’re missing your spark, raising your magnesium might help you feel back on track.

-Inadequate magnesium levels have also been associated with higher levels of stress, anxiety, and difficulty relaxing, which can have major impact on your ability to have a restful night’s sleep.2 By measuring your magnesium levels, you can find your ideal intake for an ideal snooze (eye mask not required).
+Inadequate magnesium levels have also been associated with higher levels of stress, anxiety, and difficulty relaxing, which can have major impact on your ability to have a restful night’s sleep.2 By measuring your magnesium levels, you can match your ideal Mg intake to an ideal snooze (eye mask not required).

 TS has a narrow optimal range, below which indicates inadequate blood iron, and above which indicates iron overload.
 And while we often place attention on the side effects of inadequate iron intake (fatigue, low endurance, muscle weakness), iron overload can be just as staggering (think abdominal pain and fatigue).
 All of these effects can take place in the short-term and therefore may not be evident in hemoglobin or ferritin measurements.
 Ultimate’s full iron panel can string together the complete story of your iron status.